Kaizenick/SE-sec2_g3/proj2/README.md

 # 🍽️ BiteCode Platform

 **BiteCode** brings together food delivery and competitive programming in a unique, gamified experience.

-**Bite** allows users and competitive programmers to **order food and earn rewards** — getting **discounts on every order** through quick problem-solving challenges.
+It allows users and competitive programmers to **order food and earn rewards** — getting **discounts on every order** through quick problem-solving challenges.

 After placing an order, the clock starts ticking ⏱️ — **solve a coding question before your delivery partner arrives** to earn **up to 20% off** your order!